zenhaeus/cs-401/04 - Applied ML/README.md

 Recall that the propensity score of a data point represents its probability of receiving the treatment, based on its pre-treatment features (in this case, age, education, pre-treatment income, etc.).
 To brush up on propensity scores, you may read chapter 3.3 of the above-cited book by Rosenbaum or [this article](https://drive.google.com/file/d/0B4jctQY-uqhzTlpBaTBJRTJFVFE/view).

 Note: you do not need a train/test split here.
 Train and apply the model on the entire dataset.
 If you're wondering why this is the right thing to do in this situation, recall that the propensity score model is not used in order to make predictions about unseen data.
-It's sole purpose is to balance the dataset across treatment groups.
+Its sole purpose is to balance the dataset across treatment groups.
 (See p.
 74 of Rosenbaum's book for an explanation why slight overfitting is even good for propensity scores.
 If you want even more information, read [this article](https://drive.google.com/file/d/0B4jctQY-uqhzTlpBaTBJRTJFVFE/view).)